Bears beat Bengals to halt five-game skid

 Giovani Bernard rushed for 62 yards on 11 carries for the Bengals while starting in place of rookie Joe Mixon, who was out with a concussion.

+“It’s frustrating, because we’re a better team than we played out there today,” said Bernard.
+“We’re banged up, but guys have to step up.”

-The Bears’ offense has struggled mightily, but they moved the ball effectively on their first possession Sunday against the depleted Bengals defense.
+The Bears’ offense has struggled mightily with fewer than 150 total yards the past two weeks, but they moved the ball effectively on their first possession Sunday against the depleted Cincinnati defense.

 Bernard’s 21-yard run helped set up a 14-yard touchdown pass from Dalton to Brandon LaFell, putting Cincinnati ahead 7-6.